 This process takes place under the following circumstances:

-Where the Supplier needs to replace the DCC Organisation Certificate with its own Organisation Certificate in the Supplier Trust Anchor Cell; and
+For SMETS2+ Devices, where the Supplier needs to replace the DCC Organisation Certificate with its own Organisation Certificate in the Supplier Trust Anchor Cell;

-Where the Supplier needs to replace the DCC Organisation Certificate with the Network Operator Organisation Certificate in the Network Operator Trust Anchor Cell.
+For SMETS2+ Devices, where the Supplier needs to replace the DCC Organisation Certificate with the Network Operator Organisation Certificate in the Network Operator Trust Anchor Cell; and

+For SMETS1 Devices, where the Supplier requires the S1SP to update the details it holds of the relevant Supplier (or Network Operator) ID and Certificate ID, as set out in Section 19 of the S1SP.

-In the latter case, the Supplier needs to obtain the Network Operator Organisation Certificate (from the SMKI Repository).
+Where the Supplier needs to replace the Network Operator Certificate, the Supplier needs to obtain the Network Operator Organisation Certificate (from the SMKI Repository).

-The Service Request enables the Supplier to replace all Certificate types (Key Agreement and Digital Signing).
+For a SMETS2+ Device, the Service Request enables the Supplier to replace all Certificate types (Key Agreement and Digital Signing).
 However, if the replacement of each Certificate type were carried out using separate Service Requests, the replacement of Certificates would need to start with the replacement of the Key Agreement Certificate followed by the Digital Signing Certificate, as otherwise the Supplier’s Digital Signature would not be valid for signing the Command to update the Key Agreement Certificate.

 The Supplier composes a ‘Request Handover of DCC Controlled Device’ (SRV 6.21) Service Request, and sends it to the DCC.
+The DCC receives it, completes Non-Critical Service Request processing and:

+For a SMETS2+ Device:

-The DCC receives it, completes Non-Critical Service Request processing and sends an ‘Update Security Credentials’ (CS02b) Command to the Device.
+The DCCsends an ‘Update Security Credentials’ (CS02b) Command to the Device.

 The Device receives the Command, and does the following things: